 (800) 258-3862 | Contact

 Todd Ferguson is an Oliver Wight principal and Demand Management expert.
 As a consultant and educator, he assists companies with overcoming Supply Chain challenges and implementing solutions, with a concentration in the disciplines of Demand Management and Integrated Business Planning.
-His subject knowledge spans a range of industries, including food manufacturing, medical devices, and oil and gas.
-Current clients include energy leader, FMC Technologies, and global building materials provider, Saint-Gobain.
+His subject knowledge spans a range of industries, including consumer packaged goods, fashion and apparel, and heavy industry and chemical industries.
+Current clients include Huntsman Chemical, Cargill, Bridgestone, General Electric, and Tiffany.

-Todd’s most recent experience includes the implementation of a Demand Management function for an upstream oil and gas market leader that specializes in the manufacture of high-pressure well service pumps and related flow control equipment.
+Todd’s experience includes people and process improvement and hands on implementation of tools including SAP APO Demand Planning.
+He led the implementation of a Demand Management function for Weir Oil & Gas, an upstream oil and gas leader that specializes in the manufacture of high-pressure well service pumps and related flow control equipment.
 In this role, he drew on his skill as a Demand Planning expert to help define and continuously improve the company’s Integrated Business Planning process.
 Todd has a deep understanding of the underlying tools required to support an effective Demand Management process.

-Recently, he was directly involved in the design and implementation of an SAP demand planning solution for an international medical device manufacturer and was asked to lead a cross-functional team in the development of a global Sales & Operations Planning process.
+At St. Jude Medical, he was directly involved in the design and implementation of an SAP Demand Planning solution for this international medical device manufacturer, and was asked to lead a cross-functional team in the development of a global Sales & Operations Planning process.

-At a Fortune 500 global food manufacturer, Todd was tasked with building a consensus demand planning process using SAP APO DP.
-Individual planning books were configured for the sales force and, together with demand history and promotional activity, a composite forecast was created.
-Among benefits realized from gathering and utilizing several demand planning inputs was a more accurate projection of demand.
-As a forecasting coach, applicable metrics were established and reviewed through robust Business Intelligence Reporting, with family-level detail highlighted as part of the monthly Demand Review process.
+During his time at Pilgrim’s Pride, a Fortune 500 global food manufacturer, Todd was tasked with building a consensus demand planning process using SAP APO Demand Planning.
+Individual planning books were configured for the salesforce, and, together with demand history and promotional activity, a consensus demand plan was formed and communicated to Supply Chain.
+Among benefits realized from gathering and utilizing several demand planning inputs was a more accurate projection of demand, with improved assumptions.
+Applicable metrics were established and reviewed through simplified Business Intelligence reporting, with family-level detail highlighted as part of the monthly Demand Review process.

-Todd has held positions in sales and marketing, order fulfillment, Demand Planning, and Demand Management.
-He has presented on the subject of Demand Management at local APICS events as well as to university graduate-level classes.
-Todd holds a BA (Economics) from the University of British Columbia.
+Todd has held positions in sales and marketing, order fulfillment, Demand Planning, and Demand Control.
+He has presented on the subject of Demand Management to industry conferences and graduate-level classes, and is a member of APICS, earning his Certified Supply Chain Professional (CSCP) designation.
+Todd is the lead instructor of the Oliver Wight Public Demand Management classes.
+He holds a BA (Economics) from the University of British Columbia.

 This document gives the detailed agenda for the Oliver Wight Demand Management Course.